davidwalter2/ZCounting/README.md

 **--dirDQM DIRECTORY**\
 Directory to the input root files from the DQM Offline module.
-Eg. the DQM Offline root files of the 2018 prompt-reco can be found here:/ https://cmsweb.cern.ch/dqm/offline/data/browse/ROOT/OfflineData/Run2018/SingleMuon/
+Eg. the DQM Offline root files of the 2018 prompt-reco can be found here:\
+https://cmsweb.cern.ch/dqm/offline/data/browse/ROOT/OfflineData/Run2018/SingleMuon/

 **--ByLsCSV BRILCALC.csv**\